woobe/bib/README.md

 ## Installation

-In order to install this R package directly from github, you will need [Hadley Wickham](http://had.co.nz/)'s [devtools](http://cran.r-project.org/web/packages/devtools/index.html)
+In order to install this R package directly from github, you will need to install [Hadley Wickham](http://had.co.nz/)'s [devtools](http://cran.r-project.org/web/packages/devtools/index.html) first.

 ```
 install.packages("devtools")
 ```

-After that ...
+After that, you can install this package with ...

 ```
 devtools::install_github("bib","woobe")